 Soup Recipes for Cold Weather

 Soup is one of our favorite things to make…honestly all year long but especially when the weather turns colder.
 Some soup recipes hold special memories, including our Grandma’s Oyster Soup which we make during the holidays.
+We also are big fans from this Crock Pot Low Carb Taco Soup over at Beyer Eats and Drinnks.
 Below are some of our favorite soup recipes.

 Aunt Peggy’s Chicken Noodle Soup